Funding deal for new Penn Station reached between state, NYC - NewsBreak

 Funding deal for new Penn Station reached between state, NYC

-A funding agreement was reached for the multibillion-dollar redevelopment of New York’s aging Penn Station, the country's busiest rail hub.
+NEW YORK (AP) — A funding agreement has been reached for the multibillion-dollar redevelopment of New York’s aging Penn Station, the country’s busiest rail hub.

-Gov. Kathy Hochul and Mayor Eric Adams announced details of the deal Monday.

-That money would contribute more than $1 billion to pay for improvements to streets, sidewalks and other public spaces, as well as 50% of the improvements to transit infrastructure including underground concourses and subway entrances.
+According to the agreement, that money would contribute more than $1 billion to pay for improvements to streets, sidewalks and other public spaces and 50% of the improvements to transit infrastructure including underground concourses and subway entrances,

 “This agreement brings us one step closer to a beautiful, modern station worthy of New York with vibrant open space, lively streetscapes, and better, more seamless connections to local transit,” Hochul said in a statement.